Tired of boring labels? I’ve created a collection of farmhouse style labels to give to readers. You can grab yours below.

 Some of the labels are hanging and use a single hole punch and twine to hang.
 I used clear shipping tape, not the masking tape??? to apply labels.
-Or use a white glue or Mod Podge to apply to the surface.
+Or I use a white glue or Mod Podge to apply to the surface.

-I have added a post with steps to add text to your downloaded labels before printing.
+Here’s a post with steps to add text to your downloaded labels before printing.
 Click to read more.